 The challenging economic climate continues to have an impact on the council's finances.
 The historically low Bank of England base rate continues to dampen the level of interest earned by the council's cash investments.
-The Bank of England reduced the base rate of 0.75% to 0.10% on 19th March 2020, as part of its measures to help support the economy in the COV19 emergency.
+The Bank of England reduced the base rate of 0.75% to 0.10% on 19th March 2020, as part of its measures to help support the economy during the Covid-19 pandemic.